stefan-balke/icassp_exporter/README.md

 * In the app, go to the settings and "Send Backup to Support"
 * Send it to you (it's an SQLite database)
 * run `python export.py -i example.icassp-ios-backup`
+* import `ICASSP19.ics` to your program of choice

 It will export an ICS file which you can then open with your favourite tool.

 ## Adapt Timezone

 This is a quick hack.
-I had to adjust my timezone handling.
+I had to adjust my timezone handling, please use the `-o` parameter for this.

 ```
 python export.py -i example.icassp-ios-backup -o -1